Edwinem/ceres_python_bindings/README.md

 include(ceres_python_bindings/AddToCeres.cmake)
 ```

 Build Ceres as you would normally.
+To specifically build the bindings you should call _make PyCeres_ .

 ### Build seperately and link to Ceres